Ocortes20/TT_Autom8/readme.txt

 - Sometimes there will be an error about decodeErrors, that can be either a blank entry, or something else
 - The video might not be able to render every deleted post.
 I don't have a fix if PSAW can't pick it up.
 - There are some functions in textToSpeech.py and other places that are commented out using other technologies like azure, gtts, etc. I don't advise you use them, but if you want to try, the imports are there just pip install the appropriate dependencies.
+- Videos end up in /videoGenerations/videos , you'll also find in tmp some assets for the video.
+You can clear out the tmp folder when the video is done rendering.
+Just don't delete the tmp folder (it's used in the rendering of the actual video).

+Have fun with it.
+Enjoy, god bless, and stay safe!